Popular Destinations to Visit During Breaks

 From Flagstaff AZ 1.75 hrs drive

-The South Rim of the park is open year-round, and roads are drivable except in inclement weather.
+The South Rim of the park is open year-round, and roads are drivable except in bad weather.
 Weather changes quickly at Grand Canyon, especially in the winter.
 This can drastically affect visibility and road conditions from day to day.
+That said, winter snows in the canyon can seem magical!

 Planning a visit for multiple days allows visitors to experience some of these changes and provides a good chance for a great view of the canyon, but going on a tour bus usually doesn't allow this.
-If you only go for one day, consider the travel time (above) compared to how much time you’ll be at the park itself (remember winter days are short).
+If you only go for one day, consider the travel time from different airport cities (above) compared to how much time you’ll be at the park itself (remember winter days are short).

 Here are some helpful links:

-Winter can be very special, but only if the weather is cooperative and you are prepared for possible very cold (high altitude) weather.
+Winter can be very special with all the snow, but only if the weather is cooperative and you are prepared for possible very cold (high altitude) weather.
 Many students go there by bus during winter break.
 They get out to enjoy the view.
-Then they're very anxious to get back inside the bus (or building) where it’s warmer.
+Then they're too cold and anxious to get back inside the bus (or building) where it’s warmer.
 Be prepared, check the weather ahead of the trip and dress accordingly with many layers, head-to-toe!

 Considering the MIIS academic schedule: the Winter and Spring breaks are obvious opportunities for extended travel.
 In the Fall, the long Thanksgiving weekend break is another option.

 Many students want to visit Las Vegas and think they will include a trip to the Grand Canyon.
-This is a bad idea any time of year.
-Consider the travel time involved from three different cities, each easy to get to by plane:
+But, this is not the best city to access the canyon.
+Consider the travel time involved from three different airport arrival cities:

 From Las Vegas NV 4.5 hrs drive to the park